About Plymouth Museums Galleries Archives

 In addition, we offer the following services:

-Images from Plymouth Museums Galleries Archives can be obtained for personal, educational and commercial use.
+Images from Plymouth Museums Galleries Archives can be obtained via our Image Service.

 The Lantern Room and the Entrance Way at Smeaton's Tower are licensed for civil ceremonies and partnerships, commitment ceremonies, re-affirmation of vows and naming ceremonies.